Contact Info

 In the final year of your undergraduate degree, you are likely to be expected to write an extended piece of work or research, such as a dissertation or a practice-based piece of research or project.

 Date and method of feedback is provided in the assessment brief for each module.
 All feedback on a student's work will be returned electronically.
 All feedback will be available in one location (i.e., Canvas).
-The length of time allocated for marking is determined through university policy and is set as:

 £9,250/Year